"Oct. 24, 2012 -- One of the oldest and cheapest drugs around may be highly effective against colon cancer, a new study shows.

 - What happens if I overdose (Eloxatin)?

-- What should I avoid while using oxaliplatin (Eloxatin)?
+- What should I avoid while receiving oxaliplatin (Eloxatin)?

 - What other drugs will affect oxaliplatin (Eloxatin)?